jamesplease/react-request/docs/guides/differences-with-fetch.md

 When using `fetch`, you must manually read the body.
 This library reads it automatically for you.
 This is because the body is a ReadableStream, and can only be read a single time.
-It was a requirement that we read it to support [deduplication of requests](./request-deduplication.md).
+It was a requirement that we read it for you to support [deduplication of requests](./request-deduplication.md).

 ```js